 - Use sandpaper to round out the tips.

 - Don’t sand to a fine tip.
 Keep the tip slightly rounded.

 - Use fine sandpaper all over the dowels to smooth.

 - Polish the needles after the wax cures.

-I needed extra yarn with this method.
-The tighter knit stitch didn’t spread the yarn as far as before, so I had to order seven more skeins of wool.
+While using the giant knitting needles, I quickly realized I would need extra yarn.
+The tighter I made the knit stitch didn’t actually spread the yarn as far as before.
+So because of this, I had to order seven more skeins of wool.

 I now had 14 skeins of wool!
 If it didn’t work this time, everyone I know would get a beige scarf for Christmas.
 Ho, ho, ho.

 I started my chunky yarn blanket for the third time by doubling my wool.
 I figured I would get a nice thick loop if I just knitted the whole thing with double yarn.